Mon – Sun: 24/7 Plumbing

 Keep mesh nets or silicone mesh over the drain holes to keep hair from flowing in and clogging the drains.
 These are generally used for the shower area, which sees the most hair.

-The mesh prevents hair from entering the drain by gathering it on the top.
-It also becomes easy to dispose of the accumulation immediately, keeping your drains safe and free from clogging.
+The mesh gathers hair on top of the drain, preventing it from entering.
+The accumulation is also easy to dispose of immediately, keeping your drains safe and free from clogging.

 There are multiple ways to fix laundry drain blockages and prevent washing machine drain overflow.
-Some methods are long-term solutions, and sometimes they are more temporary.
-You can go for a DIY solution, a cheap alternative, replace your laundry with a high-efficiency washing machine or call a professional plumber who can better fix the situation.
+Some methods are long-term solutions, and sometimes, they are more temporary.
+You can go for a DIY solution or a cheap alternative, replace your laundry with a high-efficiency washing machine, or call a professional plumber who can better fix the situation.

 3. Kitchen Drains

 Again, you must check what is going down the drain to prevent blockage.
 We recommend scraping all the plates well before putting them in the sink.
-And in case of grease on utensils, let it cool down in the pan and dispose of it in a bin.
+If grease is on utensils, let it cool down in the pan and dispose of it in a bin.
 Never wash it down the sink.

-You can keep a strainer at the bottom of the sink, which will catch all the food particles.
-Then clean it at the end of the day, but don’t forget to wear your gloves.
+You can keep a filter at the bottom of the sink, which will catch all the food particles.
+Then, at the end of the day, clean it, but don’t forget to wear your gloves.

 Stop Your Drain From Overflowing